aplteam/Tatin/docs/PublishingPackages.md

 This is interpreted as "require API keys for the groups <group1> and <group2> but allow anything else without an API key".

-Finally you can allow anybody to publish packages under a particular group name without providing an API key:
+Finally, you can allow anybody to publish packages under a particular group name without providing an API key:

 ```
 group1='abc'